-UPMC Community HealthChoices covers medically necessary services that include, but are not limited to, coverage provided by the DHS Medical Assistance Adult Benefit Package and §1915(c) Home and Community-Based Services Waiver Programs.
+UPMC Community HealthChoices covers medically necessary services that include, but are not limited to, coverage provided by the DHS Medical Assistance Adult Benefit Package and §1915(c) Home- and Community-Based Services Waiver Programs.

-➤ Note: §1915(c) Home and Community-Based Services are only covered for participants who are eligible for LTSS.
+Note: §1915(c) Home- and Community-Based Services are only covered for Participants who are eligible for LTSS.

 UPMC Community HealthChoices in-network providers provide a variety of medical and LTSS services, some of which are itemized on the following pages.
-For specific information not covered in this manual, call Provider Services at 1-844-860-9303 from 8 a.m. to 5 p.m., Monday through Friday.
+For specific information not covered in this manual, call Provider Services at 1-844-860-9303 Monday through Friday between 8 a.m. and 5 p.m.
+Table N1: UPMC Community HealthChoices Covered Physical Health Services Abortions (Limited) Ambulance Transportation Ambulatory Surgical Center (ASC) Services Certified Registered Nurse Practitioner Services

-Abortions (Limited)

-Ambulance Transportation

-Ambulatory Surgical Center (ASC) Services

-Certified Registered Nurse Practitioner Services